ReactiveX/RxGo/README.md

 * [Errors](doc/errors.md) — return all the errors thrown by an observable
 * [ToMap](doc/tomap.md)/[ToMapWithValueSelector](doc/tomapwithvalueselector.md)/[ToSlice](doc/toslice.md) — convert an Observable into another object or data structure

-## Contributions

-All contributions are very welcome!
-Be sure you check out the [contributing guidelines](CONTRIBUTING.md) first.
-Also, if you publish a post about RxGo, please let us know.
-We would be glad to include it in the [External Resources](#external-resources) section.

 ## External Resources

 * [Announcing RxGo v2](https://teivah.medium.com/introducing-rxgo-v2-e7e369faa99a)